Ferewtucho/TriviaGame/README.md

 On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).

+Click right here to try <a href = "https://ferewtucho.github.io/TriviaGame/">Click</a>